Reviews You Can Rely On

 Extra Features

-As with all Garmin models, there are a host of extra features on devices, including ones that can be added via 3rd party widgets.
-The ConnectIQ store allows you to download 3rd party watch faces, data screens, and more.
+As with all Garmin models, there is a host of extra features on devices, including ones that can be added via third-party widgets.
+The ConnectIQ store allows you to download third-party watch faces, data screens, and more.
 We haven't found this to be super useful, but it's available to you if you choose.
-The widgets and tools offered are similar to other Garmin options things like Garmin Pay, safety and tracking features.
+The widgets and tools offered are similar to other Garmin options — things like Garmin Pay, and safety and tracking features.
 Where the Forerunner 165 saves costs is by reducing the amount of training and recovery metrics.

 garmin forerunner 165 - garmin includes a wide range of health features and training targets...